Q&A Followup: Support Staff Reading time: 7 minutes

 Until Next Time…

 We hope to host another Support Staff Office Hours session soon.
-If you have need any assistance in the meantime, contact support!
+If you need any assistance in the meantime, contact support!

 Have any additional questions (or answers of your own to contribute)?
 Enter them in the comments below!